Adverse Action Notice

 What is an Adverse Action Notice?

-An adverse action notice is a legal document required under the Equal Credit Opportunity Act that requires creditors to advise applicants of a denied loan and which items on their credit report resulted in the denial.
+An adverse action notice is a notice required under the Equal Credit Opportunity Act that requires creditors to advise applicants of a denied loan and which items on their credit report resulted in the denial.
 It works in conjunction with Fair Credit Reporting so that consumers know what negative things on their credit history contributed to their rejection.

 Purpose of an Adverse Action Notice

 The purpose of an adverse action notice is to notify consumers why they were denied credit when applying for a credit card or any other type of loan.
 They are necessary because consumers have fair credit reporting rights that the federal government protects.
+The ECOA requires adverse action notices, so applicants know why they were denied credit.

 These terms might include one of the following: